 Can you put an undercooked turkey back in the oven?

 You can!
-Just make sure you cover it to help it retain as much moisture as possible.
+Just make sure you cover it in the roasting pan to help it retain as much moisture as possible.
 If everyone’s ready to eat and your turkey isn’t, you can speed things up by slicing the turkey, then putting it in the oven until it reaches an internal temperature of 165ºF.

-How long should a turkey rest before cutting?
+How long should a turkey rest before carving?

 Let your turkey rest for at least 20 minutes or up to 40 minutes for a larger bird.
-The flavor and juiciness are best after a rest!
+The flavor and juices are best after a rest—plus this will give you the time you need to put the finishing touches on your mashed potatoes, Brussels sprouts salad, and other side dishes!

-If you’re looking for more…try these recipes next!
+If you’re looking for more Thanksgiving dish ideas try these recipes next!

 Have more baking and cooking questions…try these helpful posts next!